Digital Products Privacy Statement

 Choices About Your Information:

-For Educators who are provided access to the Digital Products by their Schools, the Educator may request to review, access, correct, delete, or remove their Educator Data by contacting their School administrator.
+Educator Data: For Educators who are provided access to the Digital Products by their Schools, the Educator may request to review, access, correct, delete, or remove their Educator Data by contacting their School administrator.
 The School administrator can then verify the identity of the requesting party and notify us of the request.
 We will promptly comply with valid requests for correction or removal of Educator Data.
 We cannot delete, change, or divulge any Educator Data unless authorized by the School.
-For Educators who purchase a license to Digital Products directly from us, those Customers may contact us directly to delete, correct, or remove their data, although such requests may hinder or prevent beneficial use of our Digital Products.
+For Educators who purchase a license to Digital Products directly from us, those Customers may contact us directly at info@wilsonlanguage.com to delete, correct, or remove their data, although such requests may hinder or prevent the use of our Digital Products.

-Links to Other Websites and Services
+Links to Other Websites or Services

+General.
 To give Users access to other helpful information, we may provide links to other sites.
 We provide these links as a convenience, and we do not endorse the content or services offered by, or the privacy policies in place on, these other sites.

 Other sites to which we link may have privacy policies that differ from this Statement.
 We encourage Users to review the privacy policies of each site they may visit through any links.
 We are not responsible for the conduct or policies of these third parties.